moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 You should have a MoveIt configuration package for your robot that was created by using the `Setup Assistant <../setup_assistant/setup_assistant_tutorial.html>`_.

 OpenRAVE is a planning framework as complex as MoveIt itself and installing it is tricky -- particularly because it is not actively developed anymore.
-Fortunately, Rosen Diankov's original research group still maintains the software.
-They provide an Ubuntu 16.04 docker image with OpenRAVE installed.
+Fortunately, personalrobotics provide a `docker image <https://hub.docker.com/r/personalrobotics/ros-openrave>`_ based on Ubuntu 14.04 with OpenRAVE 0.9.0 and ROS Indigo installed, which can be used to generate the solver code once.

 So the easiest way to run the IKFast code generator is through this docker image.
 For manual building instructions (tailored towards Ubuntu 16.04), please see the `Kinetic version of this tutorial <http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/ikfast/ikfast_tutorial.html>`_.